Angiostrongylus vasorum: adult worm in a pulmonary artery.

 Diagnosis

-Diagnosis of A. vasorum is accomplished through the Baermann larval sedimentation technique on fresh faeces to detect first-stage larvae; repeat sampling is recommended as larval shedding may be sporadic.
-It is also possible to recover first-stage larvae on trans-tracheal wash or bronchoalveolar lavage (seeking first-stage larvae).
+Diagnosis of A. vasorum is accomplished through the Baermann larval sedimentation technique on fresh feces to detect first-stage larvae; repeat sampling is recommended as larval shedding may be sporadic.
+It is also possible to recover first-stage larvae on trans-tracheal wash or bronchoalveolar lavage.
 First-stage larvae are approximately 300 to 400 µm long and have a distinctive kinked tail with a dorsal spine (distinguishable from the pointed tail of Crenosoma).
 A serological test is available in Europe.

 Treatment and control